ethereum-optimism/optimism/README.md

 * `ownerAddERC20Liquidity_EVENT`.
 The event of adding funds to the pool by the contract owner. `ownerAddERC20Liquidity` doesn't send any messages to L2.
 * `clientDepositL1_EVENT`.
 The event of depositing tokens to the pool. `clientDepositL1` sends a message to L2, which triggers a contract on the L2 side to send funds to the user's L2 wallet.
 * `clientPayL1_EVENT`.
-The event of sending tokens to the user. `clientPayL1` is a cross-chain function - it's triggered by actions on the L2 side, which then call clientPayL1 to send funds to the user's L1 accounut.
+The event of sending tokens to the user. `clientPayL1` is a cross-chain function - it's triggered by actions on the L2 side, which then call clientPayL1 to send funds to the user's L1 account.
 * `ownerRecoverFee_EVENT`.
 The event of withdrawing fees by the contract owner.

 #### Functions

 * `init`.
 It can only be accessed by the contract owner.
-The owner can update the **_fee**.
+The owner can update the `_fee`.
 * `receive`.
 This handles ETH.
 If called by the contract owner, it allows ETH to be desposited into the ETH pool.
 For other callers, it also sends a message to the `L2liquidityPool` smart contract on L2, which then sends oWETH to the sender.
 * `ownerAddERC20Liquidity`.
 Used by the owner to provide liquidity into an ERC20 pool.
 Unlike a normal deposit, it doesn't send a message to L2.

-#### balanceOf

-It returns the balance of ERC20 or ETH of this contract.
-The default address of ETH is **address(0)**.
+* ` balanceOf` returns the balance of ERC20 or ETH of this contract.
+The default address of ETH is `address(0)`.

-#### feeBalanceOf

-It returns the fee balance of ERC20 or ETH of this contract.
+* ` feeBalanceOf` returns the fee balance of ERC20 or ETH of this contract.

-#### clientDepositL1

-Users call this function to deposit tokens.
+* ` clientDepositL1` Users call this function to deposit tokens.
 After receiving the deposit, the contract sends a cross-domain message to L2.
-The **L2liquidityPool** sends the corresponding tokens to the user.
+The `L2liquidityPool` sends the corresponding tokens to the user.

-#### clientPayL1

-This cross-chain function can only be accessed `onlyFromCrossDomainAccount`.
+* ` clientPayL1` This cross-chain function can only be accessed `onlyFromCrossDomainAccount`.
 It can't be accessed by any users.
-When the layer 2 liquidity pool receives tokens and sends a message to L1,  **clientPayL1** sends the token to the user and charges a convenience fee.
+When the layer 2 liquidity pool receives tokens and sends a message to L1, `clientPayL1` sends the token to the user and charges a convenience fee.

-#### ownerRecoverFee

-It can only be accessed by the contract owner.
+* ` ownerRecoverFee` can only be accessed by the contract owner.
 The contract owner can withdraw fees as they accumulate.

-## L2liquidityPool.sol
+### 3.2 L2liquidityPool.sol

 Just like the contract for L1, but with small changes e.g. to deal with the fact that the L2 does not have native ETH.